w3f/polkadot-wiki/docs/general/polkadot-v1.md

   centralized and trivial to attack.

 Ideally, a network should be decentralized enough to make it practically impossible for someone to stop all nodes and take the network down.
-So, decentralization is a tool while the goal is resilience, which is achieved by additionally providing on-chain treasury and governance mechanism allowing continuous financial incentives for the network's participants without intermediaries or centralized entities being able to stop the network's progress.
+So, **decentralization is a tool while the goal is resilience**, which is achieved by additionally providing on-chain treasury and governance mechanism allowing continuous financial incentives for the network's participants without intermediaries or centralized entities being able to stop the network's progress.